CyberT33N/git-cheat-sheet/README.md

 Open your GitLab repo and then go to **Settings > Repository** (https://gitlab.com/USERNAME/PROJECT-NAME/-/settings/repository)
 <br>Next click on **Mirroring repositories**

-<br><br>**IMPORTANT** - Please notice that only public repo mirror is currently free.
+<br>**IMPORTANT** - Please notice that only public repo mirror is currently free.
 For mirror of privat repos you must buy premium GitLab.